stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 ## Text Editors

-Current versions of macOS include command-line versions of both [Emacs](http://www.gnu.org/software/emacs/) and [vim](http://www.vim.org/), as well as TextEdit, a desktop text editor.
+Installations of macOS include older command-line versions of both [Emacs](http://www.gnu.org/software/emacs/) and [vim](http://www.vim.org/), as well as TextEdit, a desktop text editor.
 TextEdit is designed for light-weight word processing, and has no support for programming.
-Unless you already have a preferred editor, I suggest that you install [Visual Studio Code](https://code.visualstudio.com) or [Oni](https://www.onivim.io/), which are powerful graphical text editors.
+Unless you already have a preferred editor, I suggest that you install either [Visual Studio Code](https://code.visualstudio.com) or [Oni](https://www.onivim.io/), which are powerful graphical text editors, or [Neovim](https://neovim.io) for a console Vim editor.

 ### Setting The EDITOR Environment Variable

 Whichever text editor you choose, remember to set the EDITOR environment variable in your _~/.bash_profile_ file, so that this editor is automatically invoked by command-line tools like your version control system.
-For example, put this line in your profile to make _vim_ the favored text editor:
+For example, put this line in your profile to make Neovim (_nvim_) the favored text editor:

-    export EDITOR="vim"
+    export EDITOR="nvim"

 ### Setting Up Visual Studio Code